The Ultimate Homeowner’s Roof Buying Guide

 Ceramic or Clay Tiles

-Ceramic or clay tiles are the most durable material available for roofs, but also the most expensive.
+Ceramic or clay tile roofing are the most durable material available for roofs, but also the most expensive.
 These materials are popular in the Southwest and Florida.
 Before selecting tiles for your roof, you will need to work with a contractor to be sure your home’s structure can the weight of the materials.

 Finding a the Right Contractor